25 Excel shortcuts that will increase your productivity through the roof

-CTRL + SHIFT + ARROW: move rapidly into your worksheet and select all the cells from your start point to your new position.
+CTRL + SHIFT + ARROW: move quickly into your worksheet and select all the cells from your start point to your new position.

-- The behavior is exactly the same as the previous shortcut.
+- The behaviour is exactly the same as the previous shortcut.

 CTRL + Page Up / Page down: Go to the previous/next worksheet.